0xStarlight/tkinter-ATM/README.md

 Note:

-for the program to run successfully open the code and change '<enter your mysql password>' to the password of your mysql system password
+for the program to run successfully open the code and change `enter your mysql password` to the password of your mysql system password